 - The impact of changing demographics

-Idea Cafes
+Ideation Cafes

 Engagement Cafés

-An Engagement Café is a form of Knowledge Café designed to help people engage with an issue such as a new policy or procedure.
+An Engagement Café is a form of Knowledge Café designed to help people engage with an issue, such as a new policy or procedure.

-In a 2014 World Bank report, it was found that out of about 1,500 reports produced in the years 2008 to 2012, 517 of them were never downloaded at all.
+According to a 2014 World Bank report, out of approximately 1,500 reports produced from 2008 to 2012, 517 were never downloaded.

 Knowledge is the capacity for effective action.
 There is no capacity for effective action in a report.
 An Engagement Café can transform a document’s content into actionable knowledge in people’s heads.